CollaboraOnline/online/macos/README.txt

 you have.
 Also, on Intel Macs homebrew gets installed in /usr/local, not /opt/homebrew.

-You may need to edit the macos/coda/coda.xcodeproj/project.pbxproj too, particularly look for /opt/homebrew.
-If you also find an instance of /Users/kendy, please report that, it's a mistake and should be fixed.
+If you find an instance of /Users/kendy hardcoded somewhere, please report that, it's a mistake and should be fixed.

 Then you can build CODA-M: